-

 Let’s imagine you're starting out along your data maturity journey.
 You’re aiming to be more data-driven in your marketing decisions, but you still aren’t highly sophisticated in your analysis.
 Instead, you may want to scrape readily available data from the most common ad platforms (see: Google Ads, Facebook Ads, etc.).

 Say you aren’t just any user, though.
 Instead, you may be after a very specific set of data, or the data sources you want to use might be very niche.
-In this case, you need a custom connector.
+In this case, you need a custom data connector.

 As you can probably guess, these connections are a bit more bespoke.
 In a marketing data hub like Funnel, custom connectors are often built to spec in order to get you exactly what you need.